9dots/get-coding/README.md

 ### Making a new app

-Check out `apps/space-man` for an example of an app.

-Run:

 ```
 gulp create-app
 ```

+Check out `apps/space-man` for an example of an app.

 ### Making a new playspace

-Check out `lib/playspace-spaceman` for an example of a playspace.

 ```
 gulp create-playspace
 ```

+Check out `lib/playspace-spaceman` for an example of a playspace.

 ### Making a new workspace

-Check out `lib/workspace-ace` for an example of a workspace.

-Run:
 ```
 gulp create-workspace
 ```

+Check out `lib/workspace-ace` for an example of a workspace.